-Connie Lamm, PhD, Assistant Professor of Psychology, University of Arkansas
+Connie Lamm, PhD, Assistant Professor of Psychology and Arts & Sciences, University of Arkansas

-Dennis Molfese, PhD, Mildred Francis Thompson Professor in Social Sciences, Chancellor’s Professor, and Director of the Developmental Neuroscience Laboratory, University of Nebraska, Lincoln
+Dennis Molfese, PhD, Mildred Francis Thompson Professor in Social Sciences (retired), Chancellor’s Professor, and Director of the Developmental Neuroscience Laboratory, University of Nebraska, Lincoln

-Victoria Molfese, PhD, Chancellor’s Professor, University of Nebraska, Lincoln
+Victoria Molfese, PhD, Emeritus Professor, University of Nebraska, Lincoln

 Jennifer Mize Nelson, PhD, Director of Research Strategy and Infrastructure, Office of Research, and Associate Research Professor, Department of Psychology, University of Nebraska, Lincoln

 Timothy Nelson, PhD, Professor of Psychology, University of Nebraska, Lincoln